 Today, the Hollywood actress Saoirse Ronan calls Co.
 Carlow home, despite her New York birth.

 These few, simple pictures are merely a small sample of the beauty and tranquility County Carlow offers.
 The following sites are helpful for anyone planning a trip:

 Discover Ireland – The River Barrow

-Here are the links for the other counties we have visited so far on our tour of Ireland, county-by-county:
+Here’s the link for other counties we have visited so far on our tour of Ireland, county-by-county.

 (Goodbye and blessings)

 Irish American Mom